xproc/1.0-specification/README.md

 XProc: An XML Pipeline Language
 ===============================

-This git repository contains the /XProc: An XML Pipeline Language/ version 1.0 Recommendation.
+This git repository contains
+the *XProc: An XML Pipeline Language* version 1.0 Recommendation.

 These files were copied from the original W3C CVS repository.
 On 3 Feb 2014, they produced the following diff from the version